gryphonshafer/pnwquizzing/docs/about_us/testimonials.md

 sentiment of Colossians 3:23, "Whatever you do, work at it with all your heart, as working for the Lord, not for human masters."
 If quizzing was ever more than an afterthought, I was simply checking off boxes.
 I gave no thought to the beauty of the quizzing program and what a blessing quizzing was.
 Shoot, I hardly even meditated on what I memorized.
 Just check a box and move on.

-**I was quizzing wrong**, even if at times I looked like I knew what I was doing.
+I was quizzing wrong, even if at times I looked like I knew what I was doing.

 I can make no promises about how my quizzing will be in the future.
 Maybe I will error out in every quiz I ever participate in.
 Maybe I will blow it like it has never been blown before.
 Maybe all my challenges will be